bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### State project expectations from the beginning.

-One way to avoid later frustration stress or just fuss is to make sure the project **has explicitly stated its goals.**
+One way to avoid later frustration, stress or just fuss is to make sure the project **has explicitly stated its goals.**
 Tell users what to expect from the project.
-E.g. Prometheus and Thanos are not designed to handle events.
-That's why it will be never optimized for high cardinality data.
+E.g. Prometheus and Thanos are not designed to collect events.
+That's why it will be never optimized for such high cardinality data.

 Is something not done yet?
 Is it in the experimental stage?
 Is it not tested properly? **Explicitly mention it.**
 You don't want some huge customers to report that they lost millions because something in your project lost data.
 Obviously, it's their